alokrai0607/FastApi_Todo_App/README.md

 2. **Update Database Credentials** 🔐:
    - Open the `config.py` file and update your MySQL database credentials (username, password, host, port, and database name) according to your local MySQL setup.

----

-Let me know if you need any further modifications or additional instructions!